Jarrett Allen Player Props: Cavaliers vs. Celtics

-Jarrett Allen plus his Cleveland Cavaliers teammates hit the court versus the Boston Celtics at 7:30 PM ET on Wednesday.
+Jarrett Allen's Cleveland Cavaliers take the court versus the Boston Celtics at 7:00 PM ET on Monday.

-In this piece we'll dive into Allen's stats and trends, helping you make good predictions on prop bets.
+In this piece we'll break down Allen's stats and trends, helping you make good selections on prop bets.

 Jarrett Allen Prop Bets vs. the Celtics